Michelin restaurants in Edinburgh: ultimate guide

 Purslane Restaurant Edinburgh

 Purslane is located in Stockbridge, a bohemian Edinburgh neighbourhood by the Water of Leith, immediately north of the New Town.
-The smart townhouse contains only nine tables, where diners can feast by candlelight on the finest Scottish seafood and game.

-Here dishes skilfully combine traditional flavour combinations with cutting-edge techniques.
-There are five and seven course tasting menus, plus a lunch menu offering incredible value for money.
+There are five and seven course tasting menus, plus a lunch menu which I think offers incredible value for money.
 Matching wines can be added for an additional, reasonable charge.

 4. The Little Chartroom